top of page

 Age - personality:

 Longevity gives them a broad perspective on events that might trouble the shorter-lived races more deeply.
 They are more often amused than excited, and more likely to be curious than greedy.
 They are slow to make friends and enemies, and even slower to forget them.
-Their extended life span allows elves to take the long view in nearly every endeavour.
+Their extended life span allows elves to take the long view, meaning 300 - 500 years from now, in nearly every endeavour.
+Shorter lived cultures such as humans have a hard time grasping this fact.
 Elves rarely hurry, preferring to take the time to contemplate an action and its potential consequences before committing to it.

 Physical: